Tamarack

 Finance Manager

 Ms. Leah began as a grades teacher at Tamarack in 2020., and has previous experience as a small business and non-profit bookkeeping.
 Since starting her new role as finance manager, she has worked diligently to maintain consistency, encourage continuity and strengthen processes to support the school.
-In her free time, Ms. Leah enjoys reading, music and spending time with family, friends, her dog Froggy, the chickens and the garden.
+In her free time, Ms. Leah enjoys reading, music and spending time with family, friends, the chickens and the garden.

 She has an English Literature and Cultural Theory as well as Philosophy from UW-Milwaukee.
 She is Substitute Teacher Certified through WI DPI and intends to pursue Waldorf Teaching Certification from Great Lakes Waldorf Institute.